eslam-allam/spring-initializer-go/README.md

 after quitting.
 In that case the app will inherit your terminal's background and foreground colors.
 If you are not using TMUX then please submit an issue.
 A temporary workaround would be to change your terminal's color scheme to a darker tone.

+### I'm getting something like "Windows cannot verify the publisher of this app"

+If you are using the precompiled binary, you may get a similar message if you are using windows or macOS.
+This simply means that this binary hasn't been verified by Microsoft/Apple and they can't guarantee it's validity.
+It does not mean the app is malicious.

 ## Contributing